Wellness Starts Here

 4. Understanding and Assessing Your Mental Health

 This is a 4-part series on how you can understand and assess your mental health.
-The series is guided by Andrew Huberman, Ph.D., a neuroscientist and tenured professor in the department of neurobiology, and by courtesy, psychiatry and behavioral sciences at Stanford School of Medicine, with psychiatrist Dr. Paul Conti, M.D., who trained at Stanford School of Medicine and completed his residency at Harvard Medical School before founding his clinical practice, the Pacific Premiere Group.
+The series is led by Andrew Huberman, Ph.D., a neuroscientist and tenured professor in the Department of Neurobiology—and by courtesy, Psychiatry and Behavioral Sciences—at Stanford School of Medicine.
+He interviews Dr. Paul Conti, M.D., a psychiatrist who trained at Stanford School of Medicine, completed his residency at Harvard Medical School, and later established his clinical practice (aka. the Pacific Premiere Group).
 This interview does a deep dive on all of the facets of mental health and wellbeing.
 Click the video below to learn more.